Kurt Cobain: Film and television

+To mark the 30th anniversary of Cobain's death a new documentary titled Kurt Cobain: Moments That Shook Music aired on BBC Two and BBC iPlayer on April 13, 2024.

 Theatre

 In September 2009, the Roy Smiles play Kurt and Sid debuted at the Trafalgar Studios in London's West End.
 The play, set in Cobain's greenhouse on the day of his suicide, revolves around the ghost of Sid Vicious visiting Cobain to try to convince him not to kill himself.
 Cobain was played by Shaun Evans.

 Video games

 Cobain was included as a playable character in the 2009 video game Guitar Hero 5; he can be used to play songs by Nirvana and other acts.
 Novoselic and Grohl released a statement condemning the inclusion and urging the developer, Activision, to alter it, saying they had no control over the use of Cobain's likeness.
 Love denied that she had given permission, saying it was "the result of a cabal of a few assholes' greed", and threatened to sue.
 The vice-president of Activision said that Love had contributed photos and videos to the development and had been "great to work with".